 It’s a lot to take in.
 Mary’s own conception had itself been something pre-ordained by God as necessary within the pageant and process of our salvation—a moment of creation untainted by the brokenness of original sin, which had accompanied every human conception since the first sin of Eden.

 From the very beginnings of her existence within the womb of Anne, her mother, the body and soul of Mary were created as the imperatively immaculate vessel required for the containment and growth of the Incarnation of the All Holy.
-Mary was created with the graces that would render her a fit Ark for the New Covenant, and not only for the time Jesus’ gestation within her womb but throughout her entire life.
+Mary was created with the graces that would render her a fit Ark for the New Covenant, and not only for the time of Jesus’ gestation within her womb but throughout her entire life.

 This is a fact the Church might appreciate even more today than at any time previous, thanks to science and the discovery of microchimerism.